Inference on inner galaxy structure via gravitational waves from supermassive binaries: Inference of galactic-centre matter distributions

-For comparative purposes, we examine various benchmark star and dark matter profiles: the modelled stellar distribution in the nearby galaxy M87 with $\gamma=4/3$ and $\rho_{\rm pc} \approx 0.7\times 10^5\,M_\odot/\text{pc}^3$~\cite{McLaughlin:1998sb} (black star); the Milky Way’s (MW) modelled core star distribution with $\gamma=1/2$ and $\rho_{\rm pc} \approx 1.8\times 10^5\,M_\odot/\text{pc}^3$~\cite{Merritt:2009mr} (brown star); a hypothetical dark matter spike in M87 with $\gamma = 7/3$ and $\rho_{\rm pc} \approx 2.6 \times 10^6\,M_\odot/\text{pc}^3$~\cite{Gondolo:1999ef}, formed by an adiabatically growing central SMBH from an initial Navarro-Frenk-White distribution~\cite{Navarro:1995iw} (gray dot); and a hypothetical flattened dark matter spike in the MW with $\gamma=1/2$ and $\rho_{\rm pc} \approx 10^4\,M_\odot/\text{pc}^3$, formed as the BH grew from a low-mass seed~\cite{Ullio:2001fb} (green dot).
+For comparative purposes, we examine various benchmark star and dark matter profiles: the modelled stellar distribution in the nearby galaxy M87 with $\gamma=4/3$ and $\rho_{\rm pc} \approx 0.7\times 10^5\,M_\odot/\text{pc}^3$~\cite{McLaughlin:1998sb} (black star); the Milky Way's (MW) modelled core star distribution with $\gamma=1/2$ and $\rho_{\rm pc} \approx 1.8\times 10^5\,M_\odot/\text{pc}^3$~\cite{Merritt:2009mr} (brown star); a hypothetical dark matter spike in M87 with $\gamma = 7/3$ and $\rho_{\rm pc} \approx 2.6 \times 10^6\,M_\odot/\text{pc}^3$~\cite{Gondolo:1999ef}, formed by an adiabatically growing central SMBH from an initial Navarro-Frenk-White distribution~\cite{Navarro:1995iw} (gray dot); and a hypothetical flattened dark matter spike in the MW with $\gamma=1/2$ and $\rho_{\rm pc} \approx 10^4\,M_\odot/\text{pc}^3$, formed as the BH grew from a low-mass seed~\cite{Ullio:2001fb} (green dot).
 Interestingly, dark matter spikes are not favored in the hardening process because higher $\gamma$ values result in larger $r_i$ above $1$\,pc, leading to lower $\rho_i$.
-Conversely, the core-like star or dark matter distributions with $\gamma=1/2$ align with our best-fit regions.
+Conversely, core-like stellar or dark matter profiles with $\gamma = 1/2$ in the MW, as well as the stellar distribution in M87, fall naturally within the best-fit region of our analysis.
 Lower $\gamma$ values are expected due to flattening by previous SMBHB mergers or reformation after a galaxy merger~\cite{Ullio:2001fb}.